Saturday, June 24, 2023

 Researchers have discovered a third programmed amnesia at age seven, when a child's brain undergoes a culling of the previous six years of memory.
 Unlike the total blockades of memory before birth and between birth and age one, this third event deletes some memory but not all.
 No one knows the criteria for remembering or forgetting, why the amnesia occurs at age seven or what its purpose is.

 Humanity practices adult-driven amnesia as well, spread via social groups often with conscious intent.
 For example, when one culture dominates and/or destroys another, the remaining culture usually doesn't want to remember the culture that was destroyed, at least not in uncensored versions.
 The state helps by programing amnesia.
 In Stalinist Russia people were not allowed to tour the tsars' palaces.
 They needed to forget those palaces and a culture that often dazzled.
 One of the Dutch party that first explored Manhattan Island reported that the native population were clean, healthy and sane, not filthy, sick, and crazy like people the reporter had seen in European cities (Gotham, A History of New York City to 1898; Edwin G. Burrows/Mike Wallace).
-That report has gone missing in most U.S. history books.
+That report has gone missing in other U.S. histories.
 No one wants to remember it.

 Sometimes we rewrite society's memories of events from the recent past, giving them a spin, while individuals having the original, unspun memories are still alive.
 This causes controversy among those who remember the original events, as people with different spins grapple with each other to control the rewriting of the memory narrative.
 Such memory battles occur, for instance, when national leaders die.
+We can see such battles in history, for instance there is now a post-mortem investigation of the moral standing of the Roman Emperor Caligula, who is generally presented as an insane sadist and profligate, but may have been painted that way by factions trying (unsuccessfully) to restore the Roman Republic.
+We can expect such memory battles as current leaders die.

 There are cycles of amnesia in our long-term evolution as well.
 We have forgotten what human life was like before we adopted agriculture, only 10,000 years ago.
 If it weren't for a few fragments of bone and clay, and some vague myths, we wouldn't know we had lived in small tribes as hunter gatherers.
 While we've figured out some of the basics, we cannot remember what it felt like to be human for those hundreds of thousands of years.